White window in a rustic wooden house overlooking the garden

 • And perhaps most importantly the requirement to go through building control.

-Are replacement conservatory roofs covered by building regulations?
+Are replacement roofs covered by building regulations?

 The very simple answer to this is ‘yes’.